RachWalm/dyslexia/README.md

 An additional page containing a form that counts up how many of the common things experienced by dyslexics you experience.
 So that people don't go to external sites for this information.

+Error page that provides a 404 error with sites header and footer built in.

+Consistent and more frequent commit messages that are in the correct format for future commits.

 ## Maintenance
 The external links to other resources need to be monitored to ensure that they are still leading to valid pages.